OVGU-CoMe/ParaviewForMatlabFEM/README.md

 ...
 ```

-Of course, if the form `myExportedData_00i.vtu` is used, `myExportedData_00000i.vtu` is also valied, if there are so many steps to be exported.
+Of course, if the format `myExportedData_00i.vtu` is used, `myExportedData_00000i.vtu` is also valid, if there are so many steps to be exported.
 Then, the exported `.vtu` files can be merged to so called *Collections* and
 stored in a single `.pvd` file using the functions `writeParaviewCollection(...)` and `mergeParaviewFiles2Collection(...)`.

 ## Usage of writeParaviewCollection(...) ##

 The function is used if there are multiple `.vtu` files associated with different time steps or deformations steps, which should be merged into a `.pvd` file to open the simulation results in Paraview more
 efficiently.
-Note that idividually importing all exported `.vtu` files in Paraview results in overfilling the *Pipeline Browser*, and it also does not allow for using *Filters* that analyse the results over the
+Note that idividually importing all exported `.vtu` files in Paraview results in overfilling the *Pipeline Browser*, and it also does not allow for using *Filters* that analyze the results over the
 entire time range.
 The function is called with the inputs `writeParaviewCollection(sourceFolder,sourceFilenames,goalFolder,goalFilename,timesteps)`, where `sourceFolder` is a string of the folder containing the individual
 `.vtu` files, and `sourceFilenames` is a cell array containing all the filenames that should be added to the collection.
 Furthermore, `goalFolder` and `goalFilename` are the location to export to and name chosen for the
 `.pvd` file.
 Finally, the input `timeSteps` contains the time values associated with the individual `.vtu` files.
 If a large deformation analysis or frequency domain analyis is conducted, `timeSteps` simply contains
-the load parameter or the excitation frequeincy.
+the load parameter or the excitation frequency.

-Note that writeParaviewCollection(...) can handle `sourceFilenames` with different numbering approaches, such as

 ## Usage of mergeParaviewFiles2Collection(...) ##

 This function is called with the inputs `mergeParaviewFiles2Collection(sourceFolder,goalFolder,goalFilename,timesteps)` and it is really similar to `writeParaviewCollection(...)`.
 The only difference is that it does not require
-the input of `sourceFilenames`, and instead it simply uses all the files in given source folder, provided that these have a coherent file names and numbering.
+the input of `sourceFilenames`, and instead it simply uses all the files in the given source folder, provided that these have a coherent file names and numbering.

-Clearly, the functionality of `mergeParaviewFiles2Collection(...)` could be simply integrated into `writeParaviewCollection(...)` by passing an empty input for `sourceFilenames`.
+Clearly, the functionality of `mergeParaviewFiles2Collection(...)` could be simply integrated into `writeParaviewCollection(...)` by enabling the passing of an empty input for `sourceFilenames`.
 Mabye in the future...